jfarelli/tic-tac-toe/README.md

 There's a saying at Turing that the information given is **"like getting a firehose to the face.
 You're not going to absorb everything."**

-However, I've seen myself grow from the initial "What the heck did we just learn?", to knowing when I need to iterate through an array, write a conditional, instantiate a class, write a function,etc...
+However, I've seen myself grow from the initial "What the heck?", to knowing when I need to iterate through an array, write a conditional, instantiate a class, different method uses, etc...
+Even finding myeslf being able to help others, which is huge coming from a background where I knew zero code.

 My brain is full to bursting on a daily basis, and I come back day after day to get my fill.
-Even after getting blasted with knowledge on the daily, after all the highs and all the lows, I am still very intrigued with what can be accomplished within this profession.
+And, even after getting blasted with knowledge on the daily, after all the highs and all the lows, I am still very much intrigued with what can be accomplished within this profession.

 There is so much information out there and different ways to do accomplish functional code, that it drives me to learn more; be it in a module class, online course, or the go-to MDN website.

-My hope is that pass on to the next module, so that I can continue to expand on the fundamentals taght and get the opportunity to build my knowledge.
+My hope is to move on to the next module, so that I can continue to expand on the information taught during MOD 1, and learn to develop more integral and detailed programs.

-Thank you for visiting!
+Here's to the future!

 <br>